DEVedwinivan/contact-book-php/README.md

 # Contact Book
-The purpose of this project is to introduce us to the basics of PHP and strengthen our programming skills.
-It is not an extensive project, but it does seek to fulfill the objective of offering beginner programmers a practical guide for learning how to work with this language.
+<p>The purpose of this project is to introduce us to the basics of PHP and strengthen our programming skills.
+It is not an extensive project, but it does seek to fulfill the objective of offering beginner programmers a practical guide for learning how to work with this language.</p>

 ## Requirements
 ```
 git clone https://github.com/DEVedwinivan/contact-book-php.git
 ```
-I work with PHP using the Xampp package, which functions as a local server, but you can download the latest version of PHP from its official website.
-Select the version that is appropriate for your operating system. <br> You do not need any other requirements to run this project.
+<p>I work with PHP using the Xampp package, which functions as a local server, but you can download the latest version of PHP from its official website.
+Select the version that is appropriate for your operating system. <br> You do not need any other requirements to run this project.</p>

 ## Technologies used in projects
   <img src="https://img.shields.io/badge/PHP-777BB4?style=for-the-badge&logo=php&logoColor=white"/>
   <img src="https://img.shields.io/badge/HTML5-E34F26?style=for-the-badge&logo=html5&logoColor=white"/>